bphamt/US-States/README.md

 ## Built with

-Built with Pandas, Turtle Graphics, and Python 3.9
+Pandas, Turtle Graphics, and Python 3.9